iffy/generalconference/data/eng/1975-04/039-scouters-lead-them-to-a-mission/text.md

-# Scouters: Lead Them to a Mission
+# Scouters:Lead Them to a Mission

 President Milton R. Hunter has been in Hawaii for several weeks gaining strength after a long illness.
 He came home a week or so ago with the hope